Amsterdam Metro 52

 A series of mistakes and other setbacks — including a faulty tender process, administrative problems, and shoddy construction work, and the subsiding of historical monuments — has repeatedly led to later opening dates and skyrocketing costs.

-By the time the new subway line officially opened, in July 2018, the costs will have exceeded 3.1 billion euro.
+By the time the new subway line officially opened, in July 2018, the costs exceeded 3.1 billion euro.
+That works out to some 3500 euro per Amsterdammer.

 After a series of setbacks, in June 2009 a special committee concluded that the project should go ahead as planned, as stopping it would cost more than finishing it.